Blake Shelton’s Secret Weapon For Winning ‘The Voice’ Finally Revealed

 Stefani wasn’t the only coach giving Shelton grief.
 Levine also teased Shelton for his Southern accent and his country sayings.
 At least they haven’t given up on their bromance just yet.

 Aside from all the playful banter, Life & Style reports that Shelton and Stefani got in plenty of PDA in front of the cameras.
-In fact, during the premiere, Stefani sat in Shelton’s lap multiple times and they shared a few hugs for fans to enjoy.
+In fact, during the premiere, Stefani sat in Shelton’s lap multiple times, and they shared a few hugs for fans to enjoy.

 “Am I in trouble?”
 Shelton asked Stefani after winning over her potential contestant.